dbokhan/Help/Books/From GSM to LTE/quezzes.md

 The Transcoding and Rate Adaptation Unit (TRAU), which is located between the MSC and a BSC and controlled by the BSC, performs the compression and decompression of the voice data stream.

+**4. How is BTS able to communicate with several subscribers at the same time?**

+To allow the base station to communicate with several subscribers simultaneously, two methods are used.
+The first  method is frequency division multiple access (FDMA), which means that users communicate with the base station on different frequencies.
+The second method used is time division multiple access (TDMA).
+GSM uses carrier frequencies with a bandwidth of 200kHz over which up to eight subscribers can communicate with the base station simultaneously.